 The concept of Caffè Sospeso or Suspended Coffee started in Naples.
-Caffè Sospeso is simply an act of kindness where you pay for another person’s coffee in advance!
-It is an exceptionally generous way to offer a drink to another and also share more joy!
+Caffè Sospeso is simply an act of kindness where you pay for another person’s coffee in advance.
+It is an exceptional way to show your generosity to another and add more joy to the world!
 The Netflix documentary “Coffee for All” touches on this subject.

 Coffee for All- A Netflix Documentary

 Coffee for All is a one hour documentary dedicated to the institution of coffee.
-It centres around “caffe` sospeso” and is filmed in the three cities of Naples, New York and Buenos Aires.
+It centres around the concept of “caffe` sospeso” and is filmed in three cities -Naples, New York and Buenos Aires.

 This part of the documentary shows the booming coffee culture of Buenos Aires in a subtle way.
 I could understand a lot of the Spanish that the Argentines spoke.

-Also check out this fun video on Caffe` Sospeso below
+Check out this video on Caffe` Sospeso by clicking here.

 - 5 Italian Language Books for Intermediate Level

 - Fountain of Books in Rome- Perfect Spot for Bookworms

 - The Non-Catholic Cemetery in Rome (home to great writers)